Codecademy/docs/content/python/concepts/built-in-functions/terms/range/range.md

 ## Codebyte Example

-Here the range is set to start at 10, stop before 60, and increment by 10.
+In the example below, the range is set to 10 and increments by 10, stopping before 60:

 `range(start, stop, step)`